MicrosoftDocs/defender-docs/defender-for-iot/manage-license.md

 # Manage your license

-After using a trial license, and deciding to use Microsoft Defender for IoT premanantly, you must purchase a full license.
-To purchase the correct license you need to know to total number of devices within your network so that you can choose the correct sized and priced license for your network.
+After using a trial license, and deciding to use Microsoft Defender for IoT permanently, you must purchase a full license.
+To purchase the correct license, you need to know to total number of devices within your network so that you can choose the correct sized and priced license for your network.

-This article shows how to make changes to your license, including the correct steps to choice the best size license to purchase and upgrading from a trial to permanant license.
+This article shows how to make changes to your license, including the correct steps to choice the best size license to purchase and upgrading from a trial to permanent license.

 ## Calculate number of devices